PyTorch FSDP: Experiences on Scaling Fully Sharded Data Parallel: System Design

 \subsubsection{Hybrid Sharding}

 We refer to the strategy when the sharding factor is greater than $1$ but less than $W$ as \textit{hybrid sharding}, as it combines both sharding and replication.
-For global world size $W$ and sharding factor $F$, the parameters are sharded across groups $S_1, \dots, S_{W/F}$ and are replicated across complementary groups $R_1, \dots, R_F$, where each $S_i, R_j \subseteq \{1, \dots, W\}$ gives the ranks in the sharded or replicated group, respectively.
+For global world size $W$ and sharding factor $F$, the parameters are sharded within each group $S_1, \dots, S_{W/F}$ and are replicated within each complementary group $R_1, \dots, R_F$, where each $S_i, R_j \subseteq \{1, \dots, W\}$ gives the ranks in the sharded or replicated group, respectively.

-For gradient reduction, the single reduce-scatter over all ranks becomes a reduce-scatter over the sharded groups followed by an all-reduce over the replicated groups to reduce the sharded gradients.
+For gradient reduction, the single reduce-scatter over all ranks becomes a reduce-scatter within each of the sharded groups followed by an all-reduce within each of the replicated groups to reduce the sharded gradients.
 The equivalence follows from the decomposition

 where $g_r$ represents the gradient on rank $r$.